JohnHowes93/nc-news-fe/README.md

 - Vote on an article.
 - Vote on a comment.
 - Delete their own articles.
-- Delete any comment made on their articles.
+- Delete their own comments.

 ### How do I access it?